jeremyBanks/database/docs/rfcs/0003-initial.md

 ## Goals

-For this initial v0.1 release, we would like to provide a set of core capabilities that are enough to be useful, even if they're not very comprehensive or flexible.
-The driver and consumer interfaces may look more similar at this point than they will in the future.
+For this initial v0.1 release, we would like to provide a set of core capabilities that are enough to be useful, even if they're not the most comprehensive, flexible, efficient, or convenient.

 Prior to v1.0, we do not make any guarantees about API stability ([as per semver](https://semver.org/spec/v2.0.0.html#spec-item-4)), but we